0x6d69636b/windows_hardening/README.md

 #### Backup

 Backups are important.
 Really important.
-Therefore, HardeningKitty also has a function to retrieve the current configuration and save it in a form that can be easily restored.
+Therefore, HardeningKitty also has a function to retrieve the current configuration and save it in a form that can be partially restored.

+**Disclaimer:** HardeningKitty tries to restore the original configuration.
+This works quite well with registry keys and Hardening Kitty really tries its best.
+But the backup function is not a snapshot and does not replace a real system backup.
+It is not possible to restore the system 1:1 with HardeningKitty alone after HailMary.
+If this is a requirement, create an image or system backup and restore it.

 The _Backup_ switch specifies that the file is written in form of a finding list and can thus be used for the _HailMary_ mode.
 The name and path of the backup can be specified with the parameter _BackupFile_.

 ```powershell
 Invoke-HardeningKitty -Mode Config -Backup